 - Responding to change over following a plan

 The inventors of agile have turned these 4 values into 12 principles.
 These principles are aimed at software development.
-The agile mindset is however applicable to all branches.
+But the agile mindset is applicable to all branches.

-Agile is a mindset.
-The idea: if you want to survive as organization, you need to be flexible.
+The difference between agile and Scrum?
+Scrum is a framework; agile is a mindset.
+The idea of agile: if you want to survive as organization, you need to be flexible.